-CBD, formally known as cannabidiol, is a vital, naturally occurring cannabinoid found in the flowers, leaves and stems of the hemp plant.
-CBD is the second most abundant cannabinoid and has historically taken a backseat to other notable psychoactive compounds.
-Now, more scientists and manufacturers are learning the benefits CBD has to offer to one’s health and wellness - the potential is limitless.
-As consumers look to get their hands on CBD products, many are asking: What is CBD oil?
+CBD, also known as cannabidiol, is a vital, naturally occurring cannabinoid found in the flowers, leaves, and stems of the hemp plant.
+CBD is the second most abundant cannabinoid, and has historically taken a backseat to other notable psychoactive compounds.
+Now, more scientists and manufacturers are discovering the benefits CBD has to offer one’s health and wellness—the potential is limitless.
+As consumers look to get their hands on CBD products, many are asking: what is CBD oil?

-CBD oils begin as organically sourced EU-grown hemp, that has been cultivated with the consumer in mind.
+CBD oils begin as organically sourced, EU-grown hemp that has been cultivated with the end consumer in mind.
 Once plants have matured, they are ready to be harvested and processed.
 Next, the terpenes, which are aromatic and therapeutic compounds, are retained from the flowers through a proprietary steam distillation process, followed by the CO₂ extraction of CBD.
-This process results in purified oils, that purposefully maintain a complex set of cannabinoids and full spectrum of terpenes present in the original plants.
+This process results in purified oils that purposefully maintain a complex set of cannabinoids and a full spectrum of terpenes present in the original plants.

 CBD oils can be broken down into two main categories: crude and purified.
 Crude oils are extracted and mixed with a vegetable oil, but undergo no further processing.
-This method results in uneven oils, that sustain a dark green color and vary greatly in concentration.
+This method results in uneven oils that sustain a dark green colour and vary greatly in concentration.

-Although legal standardization has slowed the mainstreaming of CBD as medically beneficial, scientific research and anecdotal consumer evidence has shown an expansive number of potential health benefits.
-Frequently touted for its anxiolytic properties, CBD does not sustain any of the negative psychological effects associated with psychoactive cannabinoids.
+Although legal standardisation has slowed the mainstreaming of CBD as medically beneficial, scientific research and anecdotal consumer evidence have shown an expansive number of potential health benefits.
+Frequently touted for its anxiolytic properties, CBD does not sustain any of the negative psychological side effects associated with psychoactive cannabinoids.

 The only way to find out if CBD oil works for you is to try it!
 Purchasing products is a small investment with great potential for reward.
 The best part?
 No negative side effects.